swt30/thesis/chapters/05-migration/05-migration.md

 I do not require the the thermal expansivity $\alpha$ to be continuous, so I therefore allow for the planetary adiabat to be non-smooth where it crosses boundaries.
 But because I match the pressure and temperature of the adiabat at phase boundaries, this treatment is equivalent to assuming that there is no latent heat of phase transition.

-The way in which I achieve continuity of temperature and pressure across each phase boundary is as follows.
+\newthought{The way in which} I achieve continuity of temperature and pressure across each phase boundary is as follows.
 It is not sufficient to simply calculate the thermal expansion coefficient $\alpha$ using @eq:thermal-expansion across all of P--T space, because this approach only yields the correct value for $α$ within each phase.
 The density discontinuity at the phase boundaries ([@fig:density-jump]) means that we would obtain a peak in the value of $α$ across the boundary ([@fig:thermal-expansivity-correction]).

-The "spike" seen in [@fig:thermal-expansivity-correction] is a partially a reflection of a physical process: a sharp density change at the phase boundary will be reflected as a spike in the value of $\alpha$), which is a directional derivative of density.
+The "spike" seen in [@fig:thermal-expansivity-correction] is a partially a reflection of a physical process: a sharp density change at the phase boundary will be reflected as a spike in the value of $\alpha$, which is a directional derivative of density.
 This change in density is associated with the release or absorption of latent heat.
 But it is also a reflection of a numerical process: the height of this artifact depends on the EOS grid resolution because $\alpha$ is undefined at the boundary.
 To put it another way, the value of the density derivative ceases to be well-defined at phase boundaries due to a discontinuity in density itself.